 Djinn by Tonic is an AI-powered synthetic data platform that learns the unique patterns and properties of your proprietary datasets and generates completely new data.
 Here at Tonic.ai, we recognized that data scientists face challenges unique from those faced by developers, requiring data of impeccable quality to build smarter models faster to drive better business insights.
 We built Djinn to address these challenges, allowing teams to optimize their data science workflows and achieve better results.
 All you have to do is connect your database, write a SQL query for Djinn to pull in the data you want to work with, and start generating fake data.

 In this post, we’ll show you how to use Djinn to balance target classes using AI-generated synthetic data.
 This allows for the building of classification models with reduced bias and increased accuracy.
 Check out our blog post “How to Solve the Problem of Imbalanced Datasets: Meet Djinn by Tonic” to see how classification models trained on Djinn-balanced data out-perform those trained on imbalanced datasets and datasets balanced with SMOTE and SMOTE-NC.
-If you'd like to follow along here, you can create an account for free at https://djinn.tonic.ai.
+If you'd like to follow along here, you can create a free account.

 We use a dataset from Kaggle to predict customer churn - whether or not a customer has left the service in the last month - from a fictional telecom company, Telco.
 There are 7,032 rows in this dataset with each representing a customer and their characteristics captured in the 21 columns.
 These columns include a mix of numeric and categorical features.